IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

 $ helm inspect values ibm-helm/ibm-ucd-prod > myvalues.yaml
 ```

-Edit the file myvalues.yaml to specify the parameter values to use when installing the UCD server instance.
+Edit the file myvalues.yaml to specify the parameter values to use when installing the DevOps Deploy server instance.
 The [configuration](#Configuration) section lists the parameter values that can be set.

 To install the chart into namespace 'ucdtest' with the release name `my-ucd-release` and use the values from myvalues.yaml: